NotHunter101/ExtraRolesAmongUs/README.md

 ## Joker Can Vent
 *Default: true*<br/>
-Allows the joker to use the vents.
+Allows the Joker to use the vents.

 ## Joker Can See Impostors
 *Default: true*<br/>